-Poet, performance artist, transformative educator, spiritual activist, and prison abolitionist, Murshida VA (Rev. Cheraga Murshida Victoria Angela, MEd, EdS) has been called everything from the Mother of the World to the Living Incarnation of the Whore of Babylon.
+Poet, performance artist, transformative educator, spiritual activist, prison abolitionist, Murshida VA (Rev. Murshida Victoria Angela, MEd, EdS) has been called everything from The Mother of the World to The Living Incarnation of the Whore of Babylon.

-Murshida VA’s experiments with reclaimed Ancestral healing sound radically transformed the curriculum at Harvard’s Institute of Mind-Body Medicine and Harvard’s Annual Spirituality and Healing Conference.
-She has presented at Harvard’s Positive Psychology Conference, the International Women’s Writer’s Guild, and medical conferences nationally as a voice for Indigenous Medicine.
+Murshida VA’s experiments with reclaimed Ancestral healing sound changed the curriculum at Harvard’s Institute of Mind-Body Medicine and Harvard’s Annual Spirituality and Healing Conference, inspiring Harvard to include healing sound and music therapy in their collaborations, research and offerings.
+She has presented at Harvard’s Positive Psychology Conference, the International Women’s Writer’s Guild, and medical conferences nationally as a voice for healing our collective trauma and the value of Indigenous Medicine.

-A lifetime meditator trained by Indigenous Elders and Healers, Sufi Masters, and Tibetan Yogis, her work weaves together 40 years of professional experience in the Arts and Healing and a formal education spanning world literature, comparative religion, Gestalt and Jungian Psychology, Systems Theory, and the Recovery of Indigenous Mind.
+A lifetime meditator and practitioner Mindfulness, Analytic Mindfulness, and Inner Yoga, Murshida VA was trained by formal guides in Tibetan Buddhist, Sufi, and Indigenous traditions.
+Her work weaves together a lifetime of inner work with 40 years of professional experience in the Arts and Healing and a formal education spanning world literature, comparative religion, Gestalt, Feminist, and Jungian Psychology, Systems Theory, and the Recovery of Indigenous Mind.

 Murshida VA loves responding to warm invitations to contribute to the evolution of human consciousness and the fields of social and cultural transformation.
 Most recently, she has been invited to:

 - Collaborate with the Healing and Reconciliation Institute‘s Taos Project in creating a program for more effective White Allyship in Taos, NM

 - Midwife the birth of Amrita Institute and join Amrita’s teaching faculty